 Cleaning a tile roof is an important part of roof maintenance.
 When moss and dirt are removed and the tile can dry properly, the roof starts to function as it should: water-repellent, neat, and durable year after year.
 Cleaning is not just a cosmetic renovation, but a way to slow down deterioration and extend the roof’s lifespan without heavy and expensive renovations.
 Regular maintenance also makes future cleanings easier and provides a good foundation for roof coating.

 At Väriset, we clean and coat tile roofs throughout Finland with over ten years of experience.
-If your tile roof needs maintenance and you want quality that lasts, contact us – we’ll assess the roof’s condition and provide a clear quote.
+If your tile roof needs maintenance and you want quality that lasts, get in touch—we’ll assess the roof’s condition and provide a clear quote.

 Fall in love with your home again – See our services